PlatONnetwork/docs/docs/EVM智能合约开发.md

 Everything you use in a smart contract is publicly visible, even local variables and state variables marked `private`.

 Using random numbers in smart contracts is quite tricky if you do not want miners to be able to cheat(The use of random numbers in smart contracts is difficult to ensure that nodes do not cheat.
 This is because random numbers in smart contracts generally rely on the local time of the computing node, and local time can be forged by malicious nodes.
-Therefore, this method does not Safety.
+Therefore, this method is not safe.
 A common practice is to use off-chain third-party services such as Oraclize to obtain random numbers).

 #### Re-Entrancy